-The Fruitvale School District sent out surveys to solicit preliminary data and feedback from our educational partners to inform the setting of LCAP priorities in both 2021 and 2022 in order to initiate the ongoing development of the 2021-24 LCAP.
-Over the course of this last school year, surveys have been sent to parents, students grades 3rd - 8th, teachers and other school personnel, principals, and administration.
-The District then held multiple "Town Hall" meetings throughout the school year with educational partner groups via Zoom and in-person to further input opportunities.
-Each school site offered an LCAP town hall for students and parents where survey and performance data were reviewed.
+The Fruitvale School District sent out surveys to solicit preliminary data and feedback from our educational partners to inform the setting of LCAP priorities in 2021, 2022, and 2023 in order to collaborate regarding the ongoing development of the 2021-24 LCAP.
+Over the course of each school year, surveys have been sent to parents, students grades 3rd - 8th, teachers and other school personnel, principals, and administration.
+The District then held multiple "Town Hall" meetings throughout the year with educational partner groups via Zoom and inperson to further input opportunities.
+Each school site offered an LCAP town hall and LCAP Booth at Resource Fairs for students and parents where performance data was reviewed and surveys were available.
 The District also held site meetings with all staff members to share current data and trends and solicit input from a staff perspective.
-The superintendent reviewed each school site's School Plan for Student Achievement (SPSA) in order to ensure that all plans are aligned with the district's 2022-2023 LCAP goals and actions.
+The District Administration reviewed each school site's School Plan for Student Achievement (SPSA) in order to ensure that all plans are aligned with the district's 2022-2023 LCAP goals and actions.
 The District Leadership Team made up of volunteer staff and certificated union representation as well as the classified union representation, also participated in meetings to inform the development of LCAP priorities and actions.

-Beginning in February of 2022 the District delivered additional presentations and engaged District Leadership, Site Administration, the Board of Trustees, District Certificated and Classified staff as well as parents and the public through surveys, meetings, and public hearings.
+Beginning in early 2023 the District delivered additional presentations and engaged District Leadership, Site Administration, the Board of Trustees, District Certificated and Classified staff as well as parents and the public through surveys, meetings, and public hearings.
 Surveys were again sent to students grades 3-8, parents, teachers, and classified staff.
 The District held interactive staff meetings at each school site utilizing 3'X4' posters in a gallery walk format in which staff had the opportunity to post comments, questions, and feedback on every action item, data reflection, and expenditure for each LCAP goal.
 Parent meetings and public forums were held in the same format, as well as via Zoom to provide access to all.
-The District also consulted with Kern County Superintendent of Schools Special Education Local Plan Area (SELPA) on March 29, 2022 to seek input regarding the development of our 2022-23 LCAP.
+The District also consulted with the Kern County Superintendent of Schools Special Education Local Plan Area (SELPA) on March 23, 2023 to seek input regarding the continued review and adjustment LCAP.
 The purpose of this meeting was to ensure the needs of students with disabilities are being addressed appropriately by the district.
-The district met with the Fruitvale Teacher's Association on March 31,2022 and the CSEA Labor Representatives on April 7, 2022.
-The District met with the DELAC on May 13, 2022 and the Parent Advisory Committee (PAC) on May 11, 2022 to ensure all educational partner groups were considered in reviewing our LCAP.
+The district met with the Fruitvale Teacher's Association on April 12, 2023 (in addition to each site meeting) and the CSEA Labor Representatives on April 12, 2023.
+The District met with the DELAC on May 3, 2023 and the Parent Advisory Committee (PAC) on May 2, 2023 to ensure all educational partner groups were considered in reviewing our LCAP.
 The DELAC and PAC were asked to provide feedback and invited to pose questions via email or in writing to the Superintendent regarding the draft LCAP.
 There were no comments or questions submitted by the DELAC or PAC therefore the Superintendent did not need to respond in writing.
-The governing board held a public hearing to share the LCAP with our community on June 14th and it was adopted on June 16, 2022.
+The governing board held a public hearing to share the LCAP with our community on June 13th and it was adopted on June 12, 2023.